All applicants must:

 Your application will need to include:

-- Official course transcripts from undergraduate and any prior graduate education.
+- Upload course transcripts from undergraduate and any prior graduate education (unofficial is fine) .

 - Three letters of recommendation.
 Letters of recommendation may be uploaded directly by your references.
 See the instructions on the Graduate School website.